dmd-program/dmd-100/topics/narrative_structure.md

 ##### Hero's journey

 ![Hero's Journey Strucutre](../assets/narrative-journey-structure.png)
 In this linear structure, a user would follow the twelve stages of the hero's journey.
 However, there can be fewer or additional stages and still be considered a journey structure.
+Some stories continue around this path, creating a continuous.

 ##### Parallel worlds